 Grate your cheese

 If you are shopping in Rome, I suggest you buy a piece of pecorino and grate it when needed rather than buying it already grated.
 It will be more flavorful and fresh.
-Plus, for this recipe, it’s better to grate it a bit chunky and not too fine.
+Plus, for the Amatriciana recipe, it’s better to grate it a bit chunky and not too fine.

 Shop at a deli